 The Little Known Hot Springs in Alaska That's Worth The Winter Trek

-Searching for your newest Alaskan winter adventure?
+Searching for your next Alaskan winter adventure?
 Look no further, as we have your next weekend winter experience right here.
-This little known hot springs in Alaska is off the beaten path, but oh so dreamy.
+This little-known hot spring in Alaska is off the beaten path, but oh so dreamy.
 Located 45 air miles north of Fairbanks, the Tolovana Hot Springs are very remote, but worth every second of the trip it takes to get there!

 Want more information to plan for your trip to this unique hot spring in Alaska?
 Check out the Tolovana Hot Springs website here.
 Need a place to stock up on some delicious, warm food after your weekend in these rustic cabins?
 Fairbanks has the most amazing Mac And Cheese Bar in Alaska — you’ll need to restock some of those calories you burned, anyway!

 Are there any hot springs resorts in Alaska?

 There most certainly are!
 With a grand total of 79 known natural hot springs all over the state, there are several that have had resorts built up around them.
 There is always the most famous hot springs resort around here, the Chena Hot Springs, as well as the wonderful springs we discussed in the article above (Tolovana Hot Springs).
 Of course, those aren’t your only options!
 We love Manley Hot Springs, which is settled in an old mining town 150 miles from Fairbanks.
 Sure, it might be a ghost town now, but the springs are a popular destination to this day.
 Also, you might want to check out Circle Hot Springs, which is 130 miles from Fairbanks; the lodge is either open or not, so you might want to double-check before arriving at that one.

 How many natural hot springs in Alaska are there?